Reserve Bank of India

-|3.3||Monitoring the performance of credit plans – MIS|
+|3.3||Monitoring the performance of credit plans|

 |4||Assignment of Lead Bank Responsibility|

-|5||Roadmap for provision of banking services in unbanked villages|
+|5.1||Roadmap for provision of banking services in unbanked villages|

-|5.1||Roadmap for opening brick and mortar branches in villages with population more than 5000 without a bank branch of a scheduled commercial bank|
+|5.2||Roadmap for opening brick and mortar branches in villages with population more than 5000 without a bank branch of a scheduled commercial bank|

 |6||Credit Deposit Ratio|

-|6.1||CD ratio of banks in Rural and Semi-Urban Areas|
+|6.1||CD Ratio of banks in Rural and Semi-Urban Areas|

-|6.2||Implementation of the recommendations of Expert Group on CD ratio|
+|6.2||Implementation of the recommendations of Expert Group on CD Ratio|

 |7||Direct Benefit Transfer|

-|8||Service Area Approach|
+|8||Service Area Approach (SAA)|

-|8.1||Dispensing with No Due Certificate|
+|8.1||Dispensing with ‘No Due Certificate’|

-(iii) Pursuant to the above recommendations, the Lead Bank Scheme was introduced by Reserve Bank of India in December 1969.The Scheme aims at coordinating the activities of banks and other developmental agencies through various fora in order to achieve the objective of enhancing the flow of bank finance to priority sector and other sectors and to promote banks’ role in overall development of the rural sector.
-For coordinating the activities in the district, a particular bank is assigned the lead bank responsibility of the district.
-The lead bank is expected to assume leadership role for coordinating the efforts of the credit institutions and Government.
+(iii) Pursuant to the above recommendations, the Lead Bank Scheme was introduced by the Reserve Bank of India in December 1969.The Scheme aims at coordinating the activities of banks and other developmental agencies through various fora in order to achieve the objective of enhancing the flow of bank finance to the priority sector and other sectors and to promote banks’ role in the overall development of the rural sector.
+For coordinating the activities in the district, a particular bank is assigned ‘Lead Bank’ responsibility of the district.
+The Lead Bank is expected to assume a leadership role for coordinating the efforts of the credit institutions and the Government.